hund030/TeamsFx_Wiki_review/Respond-to-card-actions-in-Teams.md

 You can handle a new `Action.Execute` action invoked by implementing the TeamsFx SDK's interface `IAdaptiveCardActionHandler`.
 You need to customize the action in this step, such as calling an API, processing data, or any other action as per your business need.

-You can create a new file bot `/src/cardActions/DoSomethingActionHandler.cs`:
+You can create a new file `/CardActions/DoSomethingActionHandler.cs`:

 ```csharp
 using MyBotApp.Models;